 We roll materials into tubular shapes, as well as eccentric and centric cones.
 APX York Sheet Metal can customize tubing and cylinders from lightweight gauge pipe or heavy plate rolling for ventilation systems and metal ductwork respectively — and we can craft everything in between.
 We work with a range of elements and grades, and also use the rolling technique to craft helical shapes.

-Plate Rolling Capabilities
+Steel Plate & Metal Rolling Capabilities

 APX York Sheet Metal can work with thick and thin materials of any kind.
 The narrower the width entering the roller machines means we can roll a thicker plate.
 For example, we can fashion dense materials to tight diameters.
 We can take a piece that’s 2 inches thick by 10 inches and roll it to be 19 inches in diameter.